PTAB

 • Title: Remote Acquisition and Delivery of Goods

-• Brief Description: The ’465 patent describes a system and method for remote shopping where a delivery agent, upon failing to locate a customer's ordered item, uses a mobile device to transmit information about a replacement product to the customer for approval.
+• Brief Description: The ’465 patent describes a system and method for remote shopping.
+The claims focus on a process where a delivery agent, upon failing to locate a customer's ordered item, uses a mobile device to transmit information about a potential replacement product, including an image obtained by scanning a barcode or QR code, to the customer for approval.

 3. Grounds for Unpatentability